cabforum/servercert/docs/BR.md

 For the status of Subordinate CA Certificates:

-The CA SHALL update and reissue CRLs at least (i) once every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field.
+The CA SHALL update and reissue CRLs at least:
+  i. once every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

+The value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field.

 ### 4.9.8 Maximum latency for CRLs (if applicable)
 No stipulation.